 We've created a Study Abroad Budget Worksheet for your use in planning your expenses for your study abroad experience.
-The OIE also offers a weekly Budget and Scholarship session, click here for times.
+If you need assistance with filling out the worksheet, please make sure to meet with an OIE advisor.

 - Study Abroad Application Fee (this cost is a benefit for Cherrington Global Scholars)